There's massive competition in the eCommerce space.

 3. Offer omnichannel support

-A wider customer base means providing as many channels as possible for them to connect to your business.
-If you are generating sales through your Instagram ads, Facebook ads, or using TikTok ads for eCommerce, you must be present on each platform and address customer queries.
+If you are generating sales through Instagram, Facebook, or TikTok ads for eCommerce, you must be present on each platform and address customer queries.

 Therefore, omnichannel customer service is almost a 'must-have' in 2023.
 A Forrester research suggests more such predictions this year.
-As a result, digital technologies now permeate almost every aspect of life.

 Also, omnichannel support (including phone calls) opens up the opportunity to reach wider audiences, especially customers who cannot access internet touchpoints due to a lack of digital literacy.

-When it comes to customer service, having an omnichannel strategy gives you the flexibility to meet the needs of your consumers no matter what channel they choose to reach you.
+When it comes to customer service, having an omnichannel strategy gives you the flexibility to meet the needs of your consumers, no matter what channel they choose to reach you.

 Social media messages are handled as efficiently as live chat on websites, and customer service representatives at call centers are no different.